cocohhhhh/ML_project/README.md

 --Manipulated       To store the trained models
---Src               Providing the code we used in this project run.py              To get the submission file using the best model we find
+--Src               Providing the code we used in this project run.py              To get the submission file using the best model we find combined_analysis   Showing the overall workflow of this project.
 ```